 The planning priorities for the region are intended to facilitate the development, management and operation of an integrated, intermodal transportation system that enables the safe, efficient, and economical movement of people and goods.
-The MPO TCC and Executive Board have identified the following regional priorities, which drive the planning activities for the FY2024-FY2025 UPWP.
+The MPO TCC and Executive Board have identified the following regional priorities, which drive the planning activities for the FY2026-FY2027 UPWP.

 - To work with the Clarksville Regional Planning Commission, Clarksville Economic Development Board, and the Pennyrile Area Development District to coordinate land use and to provide efficient transportation needs to new industry.
-The MPO staff meets with the agencies to discuss new developments and transportation needs for the area; - To work with the Clarksville Transit System (CTS) to provide a safe transportation service for the residents and expand routes as needed to accommodate the growth.
-The MPO is under contract with Kimley Horn Consultants for the update of CTS's Comprehensive Operational Analysis (COA); - To work with and encourage private industries and developers to participate in the development and maintenance of the roadway system; - To work with TDOT and KYTC to widen and improve I-24 and state routes within the MPA; - To develop a Complete Streets Policy with the participation of the Street Department, the County Highway Department, CTS in order to achieve a multimodal, efficient and effective regional transportation system.
+The MPO staff meets with the agencies to discuss new developments and transportation needs for the area; - To work with the Clarksville Transit System (CTS) to provide a safe transportation service for the residents and expand routes as needed to accommodate the growth. - To work with and encourage private industries and developers to participate in the development and maintenance of the roadway system; - To work with TDOT and KYTC to widen and improve I-24 and state routes within the MPA; - To develop a Mobility Plan with the participation of the Street Department, the County Highway Department, CTS in order to achieve a multimodal, efficient and effective regional transportation system.